View Anne Williams's Obituary on AtlanticNewsTelegraph.com and share memories

-Anne Mary Williams, 84, of Atlantic, died Wednesday, Feb.
+Anne Mary Kinsey Williams, 84, of Atlantic, passed away Wednesday, Feb.
 6, 2019, at the Mercy West Lakes Hospital in West Des Moines.

 Hockenberry Family Care Funeral Home - Atlantic